costinchelu/DOCS/Java Elements/Java Exceptions.md

 ## Checked vs. unchecked exceptions.
 Why would one use former or later?

 **Unchecked** are the exceptions that are not checked at compiled time.
 In C++, all exceptions are unchecked, so it is not forced by the compiler to either handle or specify the exception.
 It is up to the programmers to be civilized, and specify or catch the exceptions.
-In Java exceptions under Error and RuntimeException classes are unchecked exceptions, everything else under throwable is checked.
+<u>In Java exceptions under Error and RuntimeException classes are unchecked exceptions, everything else under throwable is checked.</u>

 ```java
 class Main {